grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 ### Add profiling labels to your application

-It is possible to add tags (labels) to the profiling data.
+You can add tags (labels) to the profiling data.
 These tags can be used to filter the data in the UI.
-We have a custom API that's in line with the go-native pprof api:
+There is a custom API that's in line with the go-native pprof API:

 ```go
 // these two ways of adding tags are equivalent: